-Dazed & Confused: The Kamala Harris Experience – “As you have mentioned, we have here today, this afternoon, a wide-ranging discussion,” began the next entry in what I like to call the Kamala Harris Experience.
+Dazed & Confused: The Kamala Harris Experience – “As you have mentioned, we have here today, this afternoon, a wide-ranging discussion,” began the next entry in what I like to call the Kamala Harris Experience from a speech in late March.
 Speaking with certitude while making absolutely no sense seems to be the hallmark of a Kamala Harris speech.

 Kamala Harris Makes the Brain Hurt

 The vice-president begins her speeches with a wide-eyed sense of wonder, grabbing the side of the podium, leaning in the longer she warbles—the intensity of her raspy voice increasing, trying to draw her rapt audience in—all while she says nothing meaningful.